remoteit/insomnia-plugin-remoteit/README.md

 R3_SECRET_ACCESS_KEY=F/WCo0MH3uuyj1rYnXHDP+DqSIXkwKOpn/C0MbWa
 ```

-You can specify on the template tag the `remote.it Profile` you want to use.
+You can specify the `remote.it Profile` you want to use on the template tag.
 Profile names
-are case-insensitive and the `default` profile will be selected by default.
+are case-insensitive and cannot contain a period.

+The `default` profile will be selected by default.